MihaiGit76/express-backend/README.md

 # Express Backend

 This is the backend for LessonApp.
-Includes Express # CST3144 Full Stack Submission — Mihai
+Includes Express # CST3144 Full Stack Submission — Mihai Popescu (M00976588)